cc65/cc65/Contributing.md

 ## All Sources

+### TABs and spaces

+This is an ongoing controversial topic - everyone knows that.
+However, the following is how we do it :)

 * TAB characters must be expanded to spaces.
+* 4 spaces per indention level (rather than 8) are preferred, especially if there are many different levels.
+* No extra spaces at the end of lines.
 * All text files must end with new-line characters.
 Don't leave the last line "dangling".

+The (bash) scipts used to check the above rules can be found in ```.github/check```

+### misc

 * 80 characters is the desired maximum width of files.
 But, it isn't a "strong" rule; sometimes, you will want to type longer lines, in order to keep the parts of expressions or comments together on the same line.
 * You should avoid typing non-ASCII characters.
 * If you change "normal" source code into comments, then you must add a comment about why that code is a comment.